How to Make Your Spring Move in NYC Stress-Free

 Pack Smart

 After you’ve decluttered everything, it’s time to start packing.
 Don’t leave this to the last minute!
-Packing is one of the more time consuming tasks in the moving process when done right.
-Leaving it to the last minute doesn’t give you enough time to properly take stock of everything you’re bringing with you, organizing your boxes, or protecting your fragile items.
+Packing is one of the more time-consuming tasks in the moving process when done right.
+Leaving it to the last minute doesn’t give you enough time to properly take stock of everything you’re bringing with you, organize your boxes, or protect your fragile items.
 Start packing as early as possible and do a little at a time.
 Start with areas and/or items you don’t use often.
 That could mean packing a cabinet above a fridge or even packing seasonal clothes away.
-When packing, pack my category instead of room.
+When packing, pack my category instead of the room.
 For example, you should pack things like your pet supplies together.

-While you’re packing, make sure to create an inventory of everything you’re putting away and take pictures of each item to record their condition.
-Once you’ve packed everything up, label your box appropriately including what’s in the box and whether it contains fragile items or not.
+While you’re packing, make sure to create an inventory of everything you’re putting away and take pictures of each item to record its condition.
+Once you’ve packed everything up, label your box appropriately, including what’s in the box and whether it contains fragile items or not.
 Also, when packing, make sure you seal all your boxes properly to avoid any pollen or dust getting inside!

 Do Some Laundry